Ranking Search Results for Product Queries vs. Accessory Queries

 Many eCommerce sites on the Web carry products and accessories for sale online.
 A Google patent tells us how the search engine might distinguish between the two, and rank product queries higher than accessories queries.

-The patent tells us about the problem caused by information like this being mixed together on websites, and how that “intermingling can be frustrating to searchers:
+The patent tells us about the problem caused by information like this being mixed on websites, and how that “intermingling can be frustrating to searchers:

 A user search for information regarding a given product often returns a set of results that includes both product and accessory listings.
 The product and accessory results can be intermingled in the order of the results presented to the user.
 This can prove frustrating.
 For example, if the user is researching a product to make a purchasing decision, the user is likely to be less interested in results related to a product accessory for a product that the user does not yet own.
-Unfortunately, in cases where the results set includes intermingled product and accessory result listings, the user may have to visually scan each individual result to determine if the result is of interest.
-To determine if a given result is a related to a product or accessory, the user may have to select the result, by clicking on it for example, to review it more thoroughly.
+Unfortunately, in cases where the results set includes intermingled product and accessory result listings, the user may have to visually scan each result to determine if the result is of interest.
+To determine if a given result is a related to a product or accessory, the user may have to select the result, by clicking on it, for example, to review it more thoroughly.

 In short, the focus of this patent is to make it easier to distinguish accessories from products when ranking search results.

 Part of the process described may include classifying a query as a product query or an accessory query and generating search results based upon that classification.
 If the query is for a product, then the results for accessories would be demoted.

 The patent tells us that the advantages of following the process in the patent include: